Casey Takes a Swing at Ardipithecus—and Strikes Out

 The analysis by Prang and others places the morphology of the Ardipithecus hands closer to those primates that engage in suspensory behaviors.
 But it does not compare the features that are unrelated to arboreal locomotion.
 The early analysis by Suwa and others looked, for example, at features of the face and skull, for which Ardi shows several specific changes found only in humans.
 It should surprise no one who understands evolutionary science that some of those showed derived conditions found only in humans.
 Other features appeared in a form that was intermediate between those that characterize those found in modern humans and chimpanzees, and still others showed features that appeared relatively unchanged in descendants of the LCA and that we share today with the other African apes.
 This is how evolution works.

-When Suwa and others placed those features known to have unique forms in humans on a continuum that included modern humans, fossil humans, and African apes, the values for Ardipithecus were intermediate between those for modern chimpanzee species and australopithecines.
-These include changes in the skull and face that were less like those of chimpanzees and more like those that define australopithecines as humans.
-And one of these in particular—the relative position of the opening in the base of the skull for the connection to the spinal column (foramen magnum), which reliably indicates habitually upright positional behavior—is notably distinct from that of modern quadrupedal apes and intermediate between them and australopithecines—right where it should be for a member of an evolutionary lineage in transition.
+When Suwa and others placed those features known to have unique forms in humans on a continuum that included modern humans, fossil humans, and African apes, the values for Ardipithecus were intermediate between those for modern chimpanzee species and australopiths.
+These include changes in the skull and face that were less like those of chimpanzees and more like those that define australopiths as humans.
+And one of these in particular—the relative position of the opening in the base of the skull for the connection to the spinal column (foramen magnum), which reliably indicates habitually upright positional behavior—is notably distinct from that of modern quadrupedal apes and intermediate between them and australopiths—right where it should be for a member of an evolutionary lineage in transition.

-This is not the only feature pointing forward to the hominid branch and away from the chimpanzee branch of our evolutionary family tree.
+This is not the only feature pointing forward to the hominin branch and away from the chimpanzee branch of our evolutionary family tree.
 In their comparison of Ardipithecus features with those of later hominins, White and others identified 66 features preserve well enough to judge their evolutionary affinities.
 Of these, they judged 33 to be similar to that of the LCA, 7 others to be intermediate between the LCA and those unique to hominins, and 26 to represent the derived condition found only in undisputed hominins.

 It is the appearance of uniquely derived traits that confer membership in a phylogenetic clade, regardless of what other features are shared with other evolutionary relatives, and this analsysis of Ardi showed a roughly 50/50 split in those features that mark the pathway from the LCA to the human, and not the chimpanzee, branch of the family tree.
 And this is true even—or perhaps especially—if not every feature is highly specialized for a particular behavior, even one as important as the human way of walking.